arpitbbhayani/articles/blogs/function-overloading.md

 We know why Python does not support Function Overloading and how it manages namespaces we could come up with an approach that helps us overload Python functions by

- - managing the function definitions in a maintained registry (acting as virtual namespace)
+ - managing the function definitions in a maintained virtual namespace
  - invoking the correct function as per the arguments passed to it

 ### The scope